 The risk may depend on the type of cancer, as well as your personal history.

-For instance, research suggests that people previously diagnosed with prostate or colorectal cancers who take more than 1,000 mcg of folic acid per day have a 1.7–6.4% higher risk of the cancer recurring (
+For instance, research suggests that people previously diagnosed with prostate or colorectal cancer who supplemented with more than 1,000 mcg of folic acid per day have a 1.7–6.4% higher risk of the cancer recurring (

 Still, more research is needed.

-Folic acid is included in most multivitamins, prenatal supplements, and B complex vitamins but is also sold as an individual supplement.
+Folic acid is included in most multivitamins, prenatal supplements, and B complex vitamins, but it’s also sold as an individual supplement.
 In certain countries, some foods are also fortified in this vitamin.